netgen/local-development-setup/mysql/README.md

 ### 3.1 Enable and configure `root` user (Ubuntu only)

-On Ubuntu by default the `root` user is set-up in a way that you can't login with credentials.
+On Ubuntu by default the `root` user is set up in a way that you can't log in with credentials.
 In order to fix this, enter the MySQL shell as sudo:

 ```console
 sudo mysql
 ```

-And then inside MySQL shell execute the following commands:
+Then inside the MySQL command line execute the following commands:

 ```mysql
 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'root';